Pavlishenku/pysection/GOVERNANCE.md

-# SectionPy Project Governance
+# opensection Project Governance

 ## Overview

-SectionPy is an open-source project dedicated to providing high-quality structural design tools for the engineering community.
+opensection is an open-source project dedicated to providing high-quality structural design tools for the engineering community.
 This document outlines the governance structure and decision-making processes.

 ## Project Goals